sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

     $ cap backup deploy:check
     $ cap backup deploy:cold

+## Errors during deployment
+Here are listed some errors that might come up during deployment.

+### No connection to Github
 If the deployment is canceled because of an credential issue try `ssh-add -l`.
 If it doesn't return a fingerprint but instead saying `The agent has no identities` then redo `ssh-add` but this time with the path to you key `$ ssh-add .ssh/id_rsa`.

+### MySQL gem cannot be installed
+When capistrano is executing bunlder on the backup server an error might occur saying

+    * 2016-08-18 14:06:30 executing `bundle:install'
+    * executing "cd /var/www/secondhand/releases/20160818120630 && bundle
+    install --gemfile /var/www/secondhand/releases/20160818120630/Gemfile
+    --path /var/www/secondhand/shared/bundle --deployment --quiet
+    --without development test"
+      servers: ["backup.secondhand.jupiter"]
+      [backup.secondhand.jupiter] executing command
+    ** [out :: backup.secondhand.jupiter] An error occurred while installing
+    mysql2 (0.3.20), and Bundler cannot continue.
+    ** [out :: backup.secondhand.jupiter] Make sure that
+   `gem install mysql2 -v '0.3.20'` succeeds before bundling.
+      command finished in 12435ms
+    *** [deploy:update_code] rolling back

+This most likely is because you are missing _libmysqlclient_dev_ on the backup server.
+To resolve this issue

+    $ sudo apt-get install libmysqlclient-dev

+### MySQL access denied
+If the deployment is aborted during _deploy:migrate_ with the error `MySQL2::Error, Access denied for user` then you probably don't have created the database.

+### Mysql2::Error: All parts of a PRIMARY KEY must be NOT NULL
+Ubuntu Server 16.04 LTS ships with MySQL 5.7.13.
+Since version 5.7 it is not allowed to have PRIMARY KEYs to be NULL.
+Here we are using Rails 4.0.13 and we have to monkey patch the _Mysql2Adapter_ to fix this.

+The error during deployment is showing

+    * 2016-08-18 15:22:36 executing `deploy:migrate'
+    * executing "cd /var/www/secondhand/releases/20160818132225 && bundle exec
+    rake RAILS_ENV=backup  db:migrate"
+      servers: ["backup.secondhand.jupiter"]
+      [backup.secondhand.jupiter] executing command
+    *** [err :: backup.secondhand.jupiter] rake aborted!
+    *** [err :: backup.secondhand.jupiter] StandardError: An error has occurred,
+    all later migrations canceled:
+    *** [err :: backup.secondhand.jupiter]
+    *** [err :: backup.secondhand.jupiter] Mysql2::Error: All parts of a PRIMARY
+    KEY must be NOT NULL; if you need NULL in a key, use UNIQUE
+    instead: CREATE TABLE `events` (`id` int(11) DEFAULT NULL auto_increment PRIMARY KEY, `title` varchar(255), `event_date` datetime, `location` varchar(255), `fee` decimal(2,2), `deduction` decimal(2,2), `provision`
+    decimal(2,2), `max_lists` int(11), `max_items_per_list` int(11),
+    `created_at` datetime, `updated_at` datetime) ENGINE=InnoDB

+The monkey patch is to be saved to `config/initializers/mysql_adapter`

+    class ActiveRecord::ConnectionAdapters::Mysql2Adapter
+      NATIVE_DATABASE_TYPES[:primary_key] = "int(11) auto_increment PRIMARY KEY"
+    end